Environmental and Sustainability Projects

-There are two broad categories of environmental projects overseen by the Center: Campus Projects and Community Partnerships.
+There are two broad categories of environmental projects supported by the Center: campus projects and community partnerships.

-Campus Projects include those that are linked to the environmental curriculum and those that are part of campus operations.
+Campus projects include those that are linked to the environmental curriculum and are part of campus operations.
 These projects include:

 - Prototype Windmill Project